18 Stunning Places to Visit in Slovenia

 I’ve tried to include a balanced mix of destinations, with some mountainous areas, beaches and coastal towns, our famous caves, the “big” cities, and a few other destinations that aren’t often visited by international tourists, but which I think are hidden gems.

-How to get around Slovenia
+How to get around during your visit

 Driving/renting a car